 Section 401/404 Wetlands

-Section 401 of the Clean Water Act of 1972 (CWA) provides States and authorized tribes with regulatory oversight to manage their wetland/stream permitting program.
+Section 401 of the Clean Water Act of 1972 (CWA) provides states and authorized tribes with regulatory oversight to manage their wetland/stream permitting programs.
 Section 404 of the CWA establishes a program to regulate the placement of dredged or fill material into waters of the United States, including wetlands.

 Certain rivers and streams have vegetated buffer requirements.
-These buffer requirements vary by drainage basin, State, and municipality.
+These buffer requirements vary by drainage basin, state, and municipality.
 Maintained and dredged streams can have the appearance of a ditch or canal.
-But........not all ditches and canals are streams.
+But not all ditches and canals are streams!
 Each type of drainage feature can affect a project differently.

 A healthy relationship with regulatory agencies is the backbone of any permit application.
-We have developed lasting relationships with regulatory representatives in numerous jursidictions.
+Headwater has developed lasting relationships with regulatory representatives in numerous jurisdictions.
 Allow Headwater to assist with your permitting needs.
-A list of regulatory agencies is listed below for additional information:
+A list of regulatory agencies is listed below for your information: